fajieyuan/universal_user_representation/README.md

-# universal_user_representation
+# Universal_user_representations for recommendation
-papers of universal user representations learning for item recommendations
+Papers of universal user representations learning for item recommendations

 ## Our research papers that apply pre-training and transfer learning to learn universal user representations for recommender systems: